sahana-code/ServSens/README.md

-# ServeSense
+# ServeSens

-Idea
+Idea:
 A device that would project balls to the player and keep a score of the number of returns made back to the other side of the table.

-Problem Statement
+Problem Statement:
 Introduce a practice partner for individuals seeking to practice table tennis without any training buddy.

-SDGs in play
+SDGs in play:
 SDG 3 -- Good Health and Well-being
 SDG 9 -- Industry , Innovation and Infrastructure

-Constraints
+Constraints:
 We found that the component of requiring ball tracking was crucial and difficult to incorporate within such a short time.
 Along with ball tracking, we also need quick technology to identify where and what the ball looked like and predict its trajectory for the racket to hit it on spot.
 This again seemed difficult to cover in the time period.
 Solutions Brainstorming
 We ensured that the final idea was challenging in some aspects,  but would overall provide a positive objective after the project was complete.
 While knowing the time/resource limit we would have to work within, our final idea of a table tennis ball projecting machine that also keeps track of returns and score.

-Final Solution
+Final Solution:
 Name of the project

-PaddlePal
+ServSens

-Design process
+Design process:
 The design would follow the mechanism of a ball shooter.
 Two wheels would be placed side by side connected to DC motors helping it rotate.
 This structure would be placed in a box for form.
 Two sets of vibration sensors are placed; one under the table and one on the racket.
 If both the sensors detect a vibration, a point is scored.

-All versions of our codes through the process of prototyping have been attached in the Source Files section.

-Materials and machines used
+Materials and machines used:
 Materials-

 For Ball projection-